asiful-i-pranto/my-portfolio-website-practice/README.md

 # 🌐 My Personal Portfolio Website – HTML, CSS & JavaScript

-## 🚧This Website is now Under Development.
-The full website is being customized using Elementor & Custom CSS and JavaScript.

 This personal Portfolio website is a fully responsive with some cool animation.
-Only HTML, CSS and JavaScript static website integrated with Contact Form.
+Elementor Page Builder Free Version has been used and integrated with Contact Form.
 This website is build for practice purpose and I have followed a Youtube video from a channel named [Codehal](https://youtube.com/@codehal) but added some additional functionality and Design according to my own need.

 ## 📌 Project Highlights